Controller

 php puko routes service add "flavoured/apiservices"

-• Controller namespace in Puko framework is PSR-4 compatible.
+- Controller namespaces in the Puko Framework are PSR-4 compatible.

 namespace controller;